MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Integrating-Dynamics-CRM-in-Dynamics-NAV.md

 - **Address 1: Freight Terms** of data type Option Set, where options are defined as follows.
     ![Dynamics 365 for Sales Integration 1](media/crm_mapping_4.png)

 - **Address 1: Shipping Method** of data type Option Set, where options are (from 1 to 7).
     ![Dynamics 365 for Sales Integration 1](media/crm_mapping_5.png)

 - **Payment Terms** of data type Option Set, where options are (from 1 to 4).
     ![Dynamics 365 for Sales Integration 1](media/crm_mapping_6.png)

 All the above [!INCLUDE[crm_md](includes/crm_md.md)] option sets are mapped to options in [!INCLUDE[navnow_md](includes/navnow_md.md)].

 > [!NOTE]
-> Do not rename records in tables mapped to [!INCLUDE[crm_md](includes/crm_md.md)] options as that will break the synchronization of the renamed option.
+> Do not rename records in tables mapped to [!INCLUDE[crm_md](includes/crm_md.md)] options as that will break the synchronization of the renamed options.

 ### Extending Option Sets in [!INCLUDE[crm_md](includes/crm_md.md)]
-Add the three new options,  with values from 5 to 7.
+1. Add the three new options,  with values from 5 to 7.

 ![Dynamics 365 for Sales Integration 1](media/crm_mapping_6.png)

-Then, you are able to access them in the **CRM Account** table.
+2. Then, you are able to access them in the **CRM Account** table.

 ![Dynamics 365 for Sales Integration 1](media/crm_mapping_7.png)

 > [!NOTE]
 > Make sure that the first ten characters of the new option value names are [!INCLUDE[crm_md](includes/crm_md.md)] are unique.
 For example, two options named "Transfer 20 working days" and "Transfer 20 calendar days" will cause a failure because both have the same first 10 characters, "Transfer 2".
 Name them, for example, "TRF20 WD" and "TRF20 CD".

 ### Extending the CRM Account Table in [!INCLUDE[navnow_md](includes/navnow_md.md)]
-You can now regenerate the **CRM Account** table, either by the PowerShell script or by modifying it manually.
+You can now regenerate the **CRM Account** table, either with the related PowerShell script or by modifying the table manually.

-Modify the **PaymentTermsCode** field by adding new options.
+1. Modify the **PaymentTermsCode** field by adding new options.

 ![Dynamics 365 for Sales Integration 1](media/crm_mapping_8.png)

-The **OptionOrdinalValues** property is not visible in the Development Environment, but you can update it in the text object.
+2. The **OptionOrdinalValues** property is not visible in the Development Environment, but you can update it in the text object.

 ![Dynamics 365 for Sales Integration 1](media/crm_mapping_9.png)

 ### Update the CRM Option Mapping table
 Now you can recreate the mapping between [!INCLUDE[crm_md](includes/crm_md.md)] options and [!INCLUDE[navnow_md](includes/navnow_md.md)] records.

-In the **Integration Table Mapping** window, select the line for the Payment Terms map, and then choose the **Synchronize Modified Records** action.
+1. In the **Integration Table Mapping** window, select the line for the Payment Terms map, and then choose the **Synchronize Modified Records** action.

 ![Dynamics 365 for Sales Integration 1](media/crm_mapping_10.png)

-This, in turn, updates the **CRM Option Mapping** table.
+The **CRM Option Mapping** table is updated.

 ![Dynamics 365 for Sales Integration 1](media/crm_mapping_11.png)

 The **Payment Terms** table in [!INCLUDE[navnow_md](includes/navnow_md.md)] will then have new records for the [!INCLUDE[crm_md](includes/crm_md.md)] options.
 (New  options are in bold font below.
 Yellow rows represent all options that can now be synchronized.
 Gray rows represent options are not in use and will be ignored during synchronization.
 You can remove them or extend [!INCLUDE[crm_md](includes/crm_md.md)] options with the same names.)